nickyiliwang0000/h/react-and-firebase/events.md

 }
 ```

-Inside of `handleClick`, you'll notice we're calling a method you haven't seen before: the `setState` method. `setState` is a React method which allows us to update the current state of our application by passing in an object container the piece of state we want to update.
+Inside of `handleClick`, you'll notice we're calling a method you haven't seen before: the `setState` method. `setState` is a React method which allows us to update the current state of our application by passing in an object containing the piece of state we want to update.
 In React, this is how we always want to update our state as opposed to directly altering state.
 We will explore this more in a later lesson.

 In this case, since we want to update `this.state.count`, we pass in an object with a key of `count` and a value of what we want to update `count` to, in this case, we want to set it to what it was before plus one.